Najma-Abdulkarim-Nor/Crash-Hotspot-Detection-in-Dubai-Using-Spatial-Clustering-and-Road-Level-Analysis/README.md

 pip install -r requirements.txt
 ```

-1. Download the [Dubai Pulse Traffic Incidents dataset](https://www.dubaipulse.gov.ae/data/dp-traffic/dp_traffic_incidents-open) and place the CSV where the notebook can find it.
+1. Download the Traffic Incidents dataset from [Data.Dubai](https://data.dubai/en/l/469979) (Dubai Police, tagged "Open" — freely downloadable as CSV, no account required) and place the CSV where the notebook can find it.
 2. Open `notebooks/Crash_Hotspot_Detection_DBSCAN.ipynb`, update the `DATA_PATH` and `COLUMN_MAPPING` in the loading cell to match your file, and run all cells.
 3. The notebook will clean and filter the data, weight incidents by severity, run DBSCAN clustering with a Haversine distance metric, score and rank hotspots by risk, detect each hotspot's peak-risk time window, reverse-geocode cluster centroids into readable labels, and render an interactive Folium map — saving both a CSV summary and an HTML map at the end.